iam-py-test/tld_tracking/README.md

-# tld_tracking
+# TLD Tracking
-Tracking the usage (and abuse) of TLDs based on malware, tracking, and ad blocklists
+Tracking the usage (and abuse) of TLDs based on malware, tracking, and ad blocklists (currently only my lists, but someday I might add more)